AdobeDocs/experience-platform.de-DE/help/profile/api/overview.md

 When bringing data from multiple sources together in [!DNL Experience Platform], merge policies are the rules that [!DNL Platform] uses to determine how data will be prioritized and what data will be combined to create individual customer profiles.
 Using the [!DNL Real-time Customer Profile] API, you can create new merge policies, manage existing policies, and set a default merge policy for your organization.
 To learn more about working with merge policies using the API, please visit the [merge policies endpoint guide](merge-policies.md).

-For a guide to working with merge policies using the [!DNL Platform] UI, please see the [Merge Policies user guide](../ui/merge-policies.md).
+For a guide to working with merge policies using the [!DNL Platform] UI, please see the [merge policies user guide](../ui/merge-policies.md).

+## Musterstatus der Vorschau ([!DNL Profile] Vorschau) {#profile-preview}

+Da für Profil aktivierte Daten in die Experience Platform aufgenommen werden, werden sie im Profil-Datenspeicher gespeichert.
+Wenn die Anzahl der Datensätze im Profil-Store zunimmt oder sinkt, wird ein Musterauftrag ausgeführt, der Informationen darüber enthält, wie viele Profil-Fragmente und zusammengeführte Profil sich im Datenspeicher befinden.
+Mithilfe der Profil-API können Sie das neueste erfolgreiche Beispiel sowie die Verteilung von Listen-Profilen nach Datensatz und Identitäts-Namensraum Vorschau werden.
+Informationen zu den ersten Schritten mit dem `/profilepreviewstatus` Endpunkt finden Sie in der [Vorschau-Beispielstatusendpunkt-Anleitung](preview-sample-status.md).

 ## Profilsystemaufträge {#profile-system-jobs}